agl-alexglopez/heap-allocator-workshop/docs/programs.md

 ![rb-print-peaks](/images/rb-print-peaks.png)

 Here is the same command for a list based allocator.
 The list output is far less interesting, but perhaps makes it clear, from its simplicity, why the tree is the faster data structure.
+Please note that for smaller workloads the time measurements for any allocator will be very low and gnuplot may have trouble displaying them on a graph.
+For more stable graphs use larger data sets.

 ![list-print-peaks](/images/list-print-peaks.png)